-Golf: Holder Casey and American Cook share Valspar lead
+Golf: Holder Casey and Cook share Valspar lead

 “I think mentally last year I was sort of hoping, obviously hoping, I would win, wanting to win.
 This year, knowing that I have won around here, I have just a slightly different approach to it.”

-Cook turned to a new putter and liked the results as he recorded five birdies and a bogey.
+Cook has turned to a new putter and liked the results as he recorded five birdies and a bogey.

 “Something as simple as changing a putter can make a big difference sometimes,” he told PGA Tour Radio.

+But a bogey at the very next hole and another at his final hole saw him drop out of the lead.

+“Maybe lost a little bit of focus down the stretch there the last few holes, but overall I’m in a great position and thankful that I feel good and healthy and ready for a weekend.
+It’s been a while,” said Donald, who won the tournament in 2012 and is playing on a major medical exemption as he makes his comeback.

-Scot Russell Knox, tied for third after the first round, barely made the cut after soaring from a 67 on Thursday to a 76 in windy conditions on Friday.
+Scotland’s Russell Knox, tied for third after the first round, barely made the cut after soaring from a 67 on Thursday to a 76 in windy conditions on Friday.

-Australian Jason Day did fall over the cut line of plus one as the world number 12’s 71 was not enough to overcome an opening 74 as he ended play at three-over par.
+Australian Jason Day did fall over the cut line as the world number 12’s 71 was not enough to overcome an opening 74.
+He ended on three-over par 145, two shots over the line.

-Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Ken Ferris
+Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Ken Ferris/Peter Rutherford